AshyPC/Replant/README.md

 beginning.
 People who walk into the church for the first time must instantly know that we have changed things.

-DAD New people who don't know the previous layout will not be able t assess this.
-But they usually are aware of the differences in seating styles bewtween church eras.
+DAD New people who don't know the previous layout will not be able to assess this.
+But they usually are aware of the differences in seating styles between church eras.
 Thus differences between prevous centuries (pews with doors, highly rigid) vs last century (1950s orthoganal rows) vs more recent times (semi-circular in fabric chairs rather than pews) are readily perceived even by visitors

 Justification
 =============